1

 • Total entries

-6. Exit with code 0 if no errors, code 1 if errors were found.
+7. Exit with code 0 if no errors are found, and code 1 if errors are present.

 Starter files